georgegognadze/awesome-resources/README.md

 + <a href="https://laracasts.com/" target="_blank"> Laracasts </a> The best PHP and Laravel screencasts on the web.  :moneybag:
 + <a href="https://channel9.msdn.com/Series/" target="_blank"> Channel 9 </a> Channel 9 is A great place to find video series on all sorts of technologies including improving your code it skills :free:
 + <a href="https://mva.microsoft.com/" target="_blank"> Microsoft Virtual Academy</a> MVA is an online course repository for Microsoft technologies including but not limited to .Net language courses :free:
++ <a href="https://www.pluralsight.com/" target="_blank"> Pluralsight </a> Pluralsight is an online education company that offers a variety of video courses for software developers, IT Administrators, and creative professionals :moneybag:

 #### License